 Pearl French Guinea Fowl Keets

 Guineas are native to the continent of Africa but were brought to America before the 1850s.
 People choose to raise guineas for meat, guinea eggs, and even as protectors for their properties.
 French guinea fowl is considered to be one of the hardiest of all domesticated fowl.
 Guinea hens reproduce naturally, meaning that if they’re permitted to roam free, they can produce offspring.
-They are notorious foragers and do a great job of pest control—including keeping mouse, small rat, and snakes populations under control.
+They are notorious foragers and do a great job of pest control—including keeping mouse, small rat, and snake populations under control.

 When guinea fowl are correctly fed by using game-bird starter and broiler feed to accelerate growth and weight, they will reach a market weight of four pounds by 12 weeks of age.